 You must be at least 18 years of age, resident of Putnam, Dutchess, Ulster, or Westchester County, and have a high school diploma to be eligible for this apprenticeship program.

 Western Washington Sheet Metal JATC

-Many people find it difficult to attend vocational school for personal or financial reasons.
-Apprenticeship training is much more suitable, because it gives individuals the opportunity to grow and learn, while studying a HVAC license.
+Many people find it difficult to attend a vocational school for personal or financial reasons.
+Apprenticeship training is much more suitable because it gives individuals the opportunity to grow and learn while studying an HVAC license.

 The Western Washington Sheet Metal is a non-profit apprenticeship-training program.
 The HVAC Service Tech program is 5-years in length.
 The apprentice will receive 9,000 hours of on the job training and 200-hours annual classroom instruction.

 It is no secret that careers in HVAC (heating, ventilation, and air conditioning) industry are a very lucrative proposition for those of us who are technically strong.
 With more and more HVAC systems getting installed around the country, the job opportunities in this industry keep increasing.

 As the lawmakers keep leaning towards an environment-friendly way of living, new regulations for HVAC operation are constantly thrust on the public and this means a great boost in business for those working in the HVAC industry.

 With that being said, the big question on the mind of someone who is eager to enter the HVAC industry is this- what is a more lucrative option?
 Specializing in a career in HVAC installation or one in HVAC maintenance.